Abhishekpiperde/Incubyte-assignment/readme.md

 - **Test Case 3**: If the input has two numbers separated by a comma, return their sum.
 - **Test Case 4**: If the input has numbers separated by newlines, return their sum.
 - **Test Case 5**: If the input uses a custom delimiter, handle it properly.
+- **Test Case 6**: If the input contains negative numbers, throw an exception with the negative numbers listed.
+- **Test Case 7**: If the input contains numbers greater than 1000, ignore those numbers.